-Subsection 3 - Student experience
+Subsection 3 Student experience

 V.D.3.a.
-The educational environment exposes students to relevant work experiences in theory, clinical, and laboratory courses.
+The program curriculum exposes students to relevant work experiences.

 Students experience a relevant and diverse training environment appropriate for exposure to work experience or employment.
-The educational experience simulates the expectations of a work environment.
+The educational experience simulates the expectations of a work environment through lecture, laboratory, and clinical experiences.